nickovchinnikov/datasatanism/docs/posts/tts_models_overview.md

   - Prosody Modeling
   - Pitch Prediction
 ---

-# Text-to-Speech (TTS) Models Overview, Little Theory and Math

-## Training Text-to-Speech Models: A Journey from Zero to...

 **Audio is a very complicated data structure, just take a look for a 1 sec waveform...**